What is Mint Mobile, and is it worth it?

 Does Mint Mobile offer family plans?

-Mint now offers family plans though it's a little bit different than what other carriers do.
+Mint offers family plans though it's a little bit different than what other carriers do.
 Get a plan with multiple lines at most carriers, and the per-line charge will drop as you add additional people.
+Metro by T-Mobile, another MVNO that uses T-Mobile's network, charges $40 for its cheapest unlimited plan, but a family with four lines of data pays $25 per line for that same plan.

-Everyone on a Mint Mobile family plan pays the same per-line amount, but everyone enjoys the same discount level.
+There's no such discount at Mint, where everyone on a Mint Mobile family plan pays the same per-line amount while getting the same discounted rate.
 Say you and another person in your family both get 5GB plans at the 12-month rate.
-You'll both pay $15 a month for a total bill of $30 (though you will have to pay for a year upfront).
+You'll both pay $15 a month for a total monthly cost of $30 (though you will have to pay for a year upfront).

 Mint also lets family plans mix and match data allotments.
 So one person could get unlimited data while another is assigned 5GB.
 It's an attractive approach for parents who might want to restrict just how much data their kids get every month, while saving money in the process.